Skip to content

 ansible-galaxy collection install -f -r ansible-galaxy-requirements.yaml

-ansible-playbook ansible/playbooks/setup_host.yaml -K
+ansible-playbook ansible/playbooks/setup_docker_host.yaml -K

 If you prefer to install components individually, see the tabs below.
+Follow only the tabs that match your workflow.

 nvidia-smi